jrodriguezh/jrodriguezh/README.md

 I'm a Flutter developer.
 ------------------------

 After completing my postgraduate studies, I worked in a hospital :hospital: for six years using virtual reality :milky\_way: and mobile apps :iphone: as a tool to neurorehabilitate people with acquired brain injury 🧠.
-Two years ago, my passion for learning new things, led me to start learning programming, so i decided to change my career path and become a professional Software Engineer.
+Three years ago, my passion for learning new things, led me to start learning programming, so i decided to change my career path and become a professional Software Engineer.

 3 years coding :computer: